 On Twitter, Matthews has shared posts from right-wing accounts like Libs of Tiktok, anti-Carney Conservative profile Canada Proud, and IntegrityTO, a frequent critic of Toronto Mayor Olivia Chow.
 Matthews’ retweets include criticism of DEI, misinformation regarding the murder of far-right media personality Charlie Kirk, and a tweet describing Canada’s job market as an “immigration invasion.”

-Platform: Matthews says that he opposes Mayor Olivia Chow’s “wasteful spending on renaming streets, subway stations and in general items like that.”
+Matthews says that he opposes Mayor Olivia Chow’s “wasteful spending on renaming streets, subway stations and in general items like that.”
 He also opposed Premier Doug Ford’s plans to move the Science Centre, build a tunnel under the 401, and remove City-built bike lanes.
+He said his top priorities as a councillor would be local issues like installing audible “chirp” signals at cross walks for people who are visually impaired and speeding up construction at Port Union Road.

-Matthews has also said that he is concerned by gentrification and gun violence, arguing that the federal government should focus more attention on illegal gun imports from the United States.
+Matthews has also said that he is concerned by gun violence, arguing that the federal government should focus more attention on illegal gun imports from the United States.
 He supports policing and believes Canada currently takes a “soft-on-crime approach.”
 He does not support an increase in taxation.
+Matthews said he’s strongly opposed to civic advocacy organization Build Toronto’s recent idea to charge drivers entering downtown a $15 “congestion fee.”
+Matthews also wants Premier Doug Ford to abandon his proposal for a tunnel under Highway 401 and divert the funds to create a Shepherd East subway line.

 Jose Moreno Garcia

 Platform: Moreno Garcia’s priorities are youth employment, mobile and accessible health care, affordable housing, and economic justice.
 He wants to establish an apprenticeship fund in the ward to connect young people with employers, unions, and trade schools.
+He wants to turn vacant plazas into “affordable incubators for local entrepreneurs” and fight for local-hire requirements on city contracts so that new jobs are created in the ward.
+Moreno Garcia says he will call for express bus networks with signal priority along Kingston Road, Lawrence Avenue, and Ellesmere Road.
+He also says that the province and Metrolinx need to be held accountable for delays in transit projects — and will lobby for penalties for missed deadlines.
 He supports increasing affordable housing and development, and protecting renters and landlords.
 He wants to foster small businesses, focus on crime prevention policies, and commit to transparency in governance.
 He says he has written to Parks Canada and the City of Toronto about cleaning up Rouge Park after finding it littered with garbage.
 Moreno Garcia also advocates for permanent housing over temporary homeless shelters.

 Zakir Patel